A 23-20 loss to the Philadelphia Eagles brought 13 more penalties for 94 yards and some of the defensive fouls were particularly troublesome.

 The Eagles' final drive for the game-winning field goal included an illegal contact foul on Nnamdi Asomugha, with Philadelphia picking up a first down at the 12.

 "I think there were penalties on both sides of the ball, and that's part of the deal," coach Norv Turner said.
 "That's part of the deal, if you're playing pass coverage.
 There are jams, bangs.
 We're trying to eliminate them.
 I think we've done better over the past couple of weeks.
 We've just got to keep working at it."

 Getting better?
 The Raiders, already the NFL leaders in penalty yardage, are up to 327 yards in three games.
-Their 13 fouls Sunday enabled them to surpass Tampa Bay for the most penalties.
-The Raiders have 36, the Bucs 34.

 Included in Sunday's flag fest were three penalties on Robert Gallery (two false starts and a facemask), two on Gibson which resulted in first downs, a false start by Randy Moss and a too-many-men-on-the-field penalty on a punt The Raiders had three penalties declined, two holds on Langston Walker and an illegal contact foul on Routt.

 "We have had too many in the last couple of games, and we have to get rid of them," Gallery said.
 "I'm disappointed I got nailed with a penalty at a crucial time in the game."

 UNHAPPY HOMECOMING: Defensive end Derrick Burgess, Oakland's prize defensive acquisition, played extensively but finished with two tackles and no sacks against his former team.

 "It was hard, because we didn't get a couple of things done to stop them," Burgess said.